DOI-USGS/volcano-avog2s/README.md

 AVOG2S Installation
 ---------------------------------

-To compile, edit the makefile to be consistant with the install directory and options used in the installation of the preliminary software.
+To compile, edit the makefile to be consistent with the install directory and options used in the installation of the preliminary software.
 Double-check the HWM version number, the SHTOOL version number if you are using an older version, and whether or not grib2 support should be built.
 Then simply type: